c-frame/aframe-gltf-model-plus/docs/custom_aframe_build.md

 see the code in inflators/environment-settings.js

 For this to work, you need a custom build of aframe.
-Here is how to create an aframe 1.4.2 / three 147 build with the required patch in threejs:
+Here is how to create an aframe master (post 1.5.0 release) / three 164 build with the required patch in threejs:

 ```
 git clone git@github.com:supermedium/three.js.git super-three